blouyakis/emt_basic/module_4_test.md

 ### Q55 🟢
 **Front**
-A 60-year-old male fell backward grabbing a doorframe; deformity below clavicle.
-Radial pulse intact.
-Best splinting?
+A 60-year-old male complains of shoulder pain.
+He tells you he tripped and grabbed the door frame as he fell backward.
+He is holding his right arm against his chest, and he tells you he is unable to move it.
+You observe a deformity below his clavicle and above his axilla, and he has a good radial pulse.
+You should:
 · Rotate shoulder anatomical position
 · Gentle traction to lift arm
 · **Apply sling and swathe**